-Have you ever wondered why spelling seems so boring to teach and for students, so boring to learn?
-Well, if you think about it, learning how to spell words in and of itself isn’t that exciting if all you’re doing is memorizing the words, looking them up in the dictionary, and putting them in sentences.
-Why is it that these practices are still used in many classrooms when we know that they lead to low engagement and only short term effectiveness?
-Motivation is the secret ingredient to long term learning, and if we keep learning active and fun, students have increased motivation.
-Word study instruction can and should be active, and as we teach students to analyze words, we build a natural curiosity for learning more.
+Have you ever wondered why spelling seems so boring for students and teachers?
+If you think about it, learning to spell words in and of itself isn’t that exciting.
+If all you do is memorize the words, look them up in the dictionary, and put them in sentences, then you have it wrong!
+Why are these practices still used in classrooms when we know they aren’t effective.
+They lead to low engagement and short term retention.

-If you’ve been tuning in to my word study series, then you know I think we need to take a new look at how we teach words in our classrooms.
-The more we make word study into a game-like activity, the more engaged students will be in the learning process.
-As students engage in word play activities, they learn how to spell and USE the words, and they might also just find that they develop a fascination with learning other new words too.
+If you’ve been following my word study series, then you probably see the need for change in spelling instruction.
+The more we make word study into a game-like activity, the more engaged students are in the learning process.
+As students engage in word play activities, they learn to spell words.
+However, they also use this knowledge for decoding in reading and writing.
+As fascination with learning new words expands, improved vocabulary deepens comprehension.

 In today’s post, I’m going to focus on the final stage of word study, derivational relations.
 This stage begins at or around 5th grade.
 Kids at this stage demonstrate these reader characteristics:

-- THEY WRITE EXTENDED AMOUNTS WITH RICH VOCABULARY, VARIED SENTENCES, AND ELABORATION
+- WRITE EXTENDED AMOUNTS WITH RICH VOCABULARY, VARIED SENTENCES, AND ELABORATION

 - WITH WORD LEARNING, THEY FOCUS ON MEANING AND GROWTH OF VOCABULARY USAGE

-The derivational relations stage is really an extension of the syllable juncture stage because students will continue working with multi-syllabic words.
-They delve into Greek and Latin roots, more complex prefixes and suffixes, working with silent letters, and even consonant changes from root to derivations.
-The key in this stage is on meaning and usage especially as we look at slight changes in spellings.
+Since students continue work with multi-syllabic words, the derivational relations stage is really an extension of the syllable juncture stage.
+Students delve into Greek and Latin roots, complex prefixes and suffixes, explore silent letters, and use derivations.
+As you can see, the key in this stage is on meaning and usage as students observe slight changes in spellings.

 To begin, you really want to focus on meaning first with this stage and clearly explain the roots of the words you include in your sorts.
 By studying related forms or demonstrating how the words share the same origin or derivation, students solidify how the words are used differently.